 After your classroom and internship hours are finished, you’ll be eligible to take the Certified Registered Central Service Technician (CRCST) exam offered by IAHCSMM.
 After successfully passing, you’ll be a certified registered central service technician in a competitive field.

 Enroll in the AIMS Sterile Processing Tech Program Today

-With healthy job growth and rewarding salaries, this is an amazing allied healthcare sector to enter.
+With healthy job growth and rewarding salaries, this allied health career is worth pursuing.
 If you’re in the New Jersey area, contact an AIMS admissions expert to see if our sterile processing technician program is a great fit for you.